Sattvic diet: Tamasic (sedative) foods

-Sedative foods, also called static foods, or tamasic foods, are foods whose consumption, according to Yoga, are harmful to both mind and body.
-Harm to mind includes anything that will lead to a duller, less refined state of consciousness.
-Bodily harm includes any foods that will cause detrimental stress to any physical organ, directly or indirectly (via any physical imbalance).

-Such foods sometimes include: meat, fish, eggs, onion, garlic, scallion, leek, chive, mushroom, alcoholic beverage, durian (fruit), blue cheese, opium, and stale food.
-Food that has remained for more than three hours (i.e., one yām), is according some commentators on chapter 17 of the Bhagavad Gita, in the tamasic mode.
+Tamasic food is defined as food that is contaminated, rotten, rancid, old, and aged or fermented.
+In ayurveda, consumption of tamasic foods is believed to deplete one's bodily strength.
+Examples of tamasic foods include meat, alcohol, onion, garlic, processed food, and deep fried foods.

 Incompatible foods

 Incompatible foods (viruddha) are considered to be a cause of many diseases.
 In the Charaka Samhita, a list of food combinations considered incompatible in the sattvic system is given.
 P.V.
 Sharma states that such incompatibilities may not have influence on a person who is strong, exercises sufficiently, and has a good digestive system.

 Examples of combinations that are considered incompatible include: